Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Sài Gòn Giải phóngBáo Sài Gòn Giải phóng21/01/2024

-The threat of phishing, scams, data breaches and geopolitically motivated cyberattacks will continue to target organizations and individuals in the region.
+The threat of phishing, scams, data breaches and geopolitically motivated cyber attacks will continue to target organizations and individuals in the region.

-“Law enforcement is working on a number of cases involving phishing attacks and scams, and we have seen success in 2023, such as the Australian Federal Police (AFP), the US Federal Bureau of Investigation (FBI) and the Malaysian Police working together to arrest eight individuals behind a syndicate running a phishing-as-a-service campaign,” said Vitaly Kamluk.
+“Law enforcement is working on a number of cases involving phishing attacks and scams, and we have seen success in 2023, such as the Australian Federal Police (AFP), the US Federal Bureau of Investigation (FBI) and the Malaysian Police working together to arrest eight individuals behind a syndicate that was running a phishing-as-a-service campaign,” said Vitaly Kamluk.

-“We expect the scale of phishing and online scam attacks in Southeast Asia to continue to increase in the coming years due to the lack of technical and legal knowledge related to such attacks, from operators to victims,” added Vitaly Kamluk.
+“We expect the scale of phishing and online scam attacks in Southeast Asia to continue to grow in the coming years due to the lack of technical and legal knowledge related to such attacks, from operators to victims,” added Vitaly Kamluk.

 KIM THANH